 - If you do not speak English as your primary language, the Vermont Judiciary will provide you a court interpreter for free.

 - If you are deaf, hard of hearing or need any type of communication support, the Vermont Judiciary will provide you a ASL interpreter or Communication Support Specialist for free.

 You must be prepared to prove your case when you go to court.

 First, you should understand what you need to prove.
 Read on this site about your particular kind of case so you have an idea of what the law is and what kind of information the judge will be looking for.

 Second, figure out how you are going to prove the things you need to prove.
 Many times you and the other party will be the only witnesses.
 Your testimony may be all that you need to prove your case.
 But remember: you cannot prove something by telling the judge what someone else told you.
 You will need to prove your case based on firsthand knowledge.
 In some cases you will need documents and other witnesses to help you prove your case.

-Before your hearing you should round up all the papers (also called “documents” or “exhibits”) that you will need to prove your case.
-In choosing the proper papers to bring to court, the best guide is common sense.
+Before your hearing you should round up all the documents (also called “exhibits” or "evidence") you will need to prove your case.
+In choosing which documents to bring to court, the best guide is common sense.
 For example:

-- If the case involves an agreement or contract, you should bring the written agreement between you and the other party.
+- If the case involves an agreement or contract, bring the written agreement between you and the other party.

-- If it is a landlord-tenant case, you should bring the lease.
-If the issue involves payment of rent, you should bring records of rental payments, including payment ledgers or cancelled checks.
+- If it is a landlord-tenant case, bring the lease.
+If the issue involves payment of rent, bring records of rental payments, including payment ledgers or cancelled checks.

-- If the case involves bills or debts, you should bring copies of the bills or agreement creating the debt, as well as copies of any cancelled checks.
+- If the case involves bills or debts, bring copies of the bills or agreement creating the debt, as well as copies of any cancelled checks.

 - If your case involves money damages due to faulty repairs (automobile or otherwise), bring any repair bills or written estimates for repair.